 The House of Gucci needs no introduction.
 The company started in 1921, and has since been regarded as one of the highest quality names in the world of fashion.
-Gucci started creating fragrances in the 1970s, with the first fragrance for women launched in 1974.
-Let’s take a moment to review some of the brand’s signature scents for men.
+Gucci started creating fragrances in the 1970s and continues to product high-quality fragrances, sought out by stylish men.
+Here are the top 5 Gucci colognes for men currently on the market.

-This incredible fragrance reminds us of drinking a warm cup of black tea on a beautiful morning.
+This incredible fragrance reminds me of drinking a warm cup of black tea on a beautiful morning.
 It’s one of the most versatile tea-based fragrances around, and delivers a complex, interesting scent profile.

 Gucci Pour Homme II starts out green, with top notes of violet leaf and bergamot.
 That quickly dissolves to a spicier heart of red hot chili pepper pimento, cinnamon, and black tea.
 The base contains wood, tobacco leaves, musk, and myrtle.
 This fragrance is a masterpiece.

 You can’t beat the versatility of this bottle – it can be worn in any season, any time of day, and in settings that are both casual and formal.
 If you’re looking for a classy fragrance for the warmer months that’s not an aquatic, this is the way to go.
 It’s also perfect as a classy, understated fragrance for the office.

 There’s one downside here: longevity and projection isn't great.
 Sillage is fine if you're in close-quarters at an office and can reapply, less ideal if you want to make a statement.
 Longevity is about 2-3 hours. my opinion, though, given how interesting the scent is, it’s worth a try.

 Lavender is the star of the show in Gucci Made to Measure.
 This is an oriental spicy fragrance that fits like a tailor-made suit.